 Amy Gunning

-I create gardens and outdoor areas which bring planting to the forefront and connect users to nature.
-They are beautiful and colourful yet lasting and functional spaces to relax and, most importantly, enjoy.
+I create gardens and outdoor areas which bring planting to the forefront.
+They are beautiful and colourful whilst also enduring and functional spaces to relax and, most importantly, enjoy.
+Throughout the process I listen to my clients and work together to create unique, lasting and immersive spaces tailored to them, whatever the size.

 My designs are sympathetic to their surrounding architecture and environment and encourage wildlife and sustainability.